We know that you have questions, and this page will help you find the answers. Simply click on one of the topics below for more information.

 I have a PhD, what evidence do I need to provide?

 You cannot provide your PhD certificate/testamur as evidence for this scholarship.
 As PhDs are ungraded, you will need to provide an academic transcript for your next highest graded qualification.
 This may be from a Masters degree or a Bachelor degree (Honours).
-A numeric mark or grade is required as the scholarships are allocated on academic merit.
+The academic transcript must include a GPA, WAM or numeric or lettered grades.

-Find more information about required evidenceI am planning to transfer into an undergraduate accredited teaching degree from a non-teaching degree.
+Learn more about required evidenceI am planning to transfer into an undergraduate accredited teaching degree from a non-teaching degree.
 What do I use for evidence?

-To support your application, you are generally required to provide official evidence of your highest completed academic qualification.
+To support your application, you are required to provide official evidence of your highest completed academic qualification.
+Academic transcripts for partially completed degrees or qualifications will not be accepted as proof of prior academic achievement.

 What sort of supporting evidence do I need to provide in my application?